pnxenopoulos/awpy/README.md

 go get github.com/markus-wa/demoinfocs-golang
 ```

+which downloads the necessary Go packages for the parsing backend.

 ### Installation
 To install `csgo`, clone the repository and install it from source by doing `python setup.py install --user`.